ianandersonlol/rh-google-calendar-sync/README.md

 2. Type `/usersettings apikey` again
 3. Click "Refresh API Key"
 4. Copy the new key
-5. Update your `.env` file with the new key
+5. Update your `config.env` file with the new key

 ### Error: "Error reading credentials.json"